soudeepd/soudeepd.github.io/pages/talk.md

 ### <a name="upcoming"></a>Upcoming talks

-- **Jul 2024**, A divide-and-conquer approach for spatio-temporal analysis of large house price data from Greater London.
-EcoSta Conference 2024, Beijing, China.

-- **Dec 2024**, TBA.
+- **Dec 2024**, Analyzing structural breaks in the spatial network of real estate dynamics: A study of UK property transactions.
 CMStatistics Conference 2024, London, UK.

-- **Dec 2024**, TBA.
+- **Dec 2024**, Nonparametric Regression of Spatio-temporal Data using Infinite-dimensional Covariates.
 IISA Conference 2024, Cochin, India.

 ### <a name="previous"></a>Previous talks

+- **Sep 2024**, Nonparametric method of changepoint detection in time series data.
+COMPSTAT Conference 2024, Giessen, Germany.

+- **Jul 2024**, A divide-and-conquer approach for spatio-temporal analysis of large house price data from Greater London.
+EcoSta Conference 2024, Beijing, China.

 - **Jun 2024**, A Bayesian method of real-time forecasting in sports.
 AI Frontiers Series, Commonwealth Bank of Australia.